MRU-Dev-Circle/ProjectMRU/README.md

 git push origin branch-name
 ```

-* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
+* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo).
 * Wait for your PR review and merge approval!
 * __Star this repository__ if you had fun!